Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Methods and computational Details

 In order to construct the training dataset for anthracene, we used the experimentally available lattice parameters at temperatures of 100~K and 295~K from Ref. \cite{asher_anharmonic_2020} and performed a 2 ns NVT-MD run with the foundational model MACE-OFF \cite{kovacs_mace-off_2025} to generate trial structures.
 A total of 1200 configurations were selected through farthest point sampling and the corresponding total energies and forces were recomputed at the PBE \cite{perdew_generalized_1996} level of theory with many-body dispersion correction (MBD) \cite{tkatchenko_accurate_2009} using the FHI-aims \cite{blum_ab_2009} electronic structure package, with the recommended \textit{tight} basis-set.
 Dispersion corrections are essential to capture the cohesive forces in molecular crystals and the MBD scheme has proven to be very accurate for structural properties of these systems \cite{hunnisett_seventh_2024}.
 Both of our models for anthracene were subsequently trained on this dataset, with 10\% of the structures left as test set.
 The accuracy of the models on training and test set is reported in Table \ref{tab:antml}.

 For naphthalene, we used the MACE potential decribed in Ref.\cite{gurlek_accurate_2025}.
 The underlying electronic-structure is also PBE+MBD with \textit{tight} basis-set.
-For further details on the training procedure, the reader is referred to Section II of Ref.\cite{gurlek_accurate_2025}.
+For any further detail on the training procedure, the reader is referred to Ref.\cite{gurlek_accurate_2025}.
 The errors on energies and forces are reported here (Table \ref{tab:napml}) for completeness.